mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 At that time, your life really works pretty well.

-That’s why Joshu Zen Master says... well, he doesn’t use such a big term, “I have explained like this.”
+That’s why Joshu Zen Master says... well, he doesn’t use such a big term [as] I have explained like this.
 He says, “Let the donkeys cross.
 Let the horses cross.”
 That means, when you are right in the middle of *kinhin*, let the *kinhin* cross.
 Next moment, [in] the zazen, let the zazen cross.
 When the thoughts come up right in the middle of *kinhin*, let the thoughts cross.
 But we don’t let the thoughts cross.
 We are stuck there.
 We are stuck in thought.

 So he uses just a simple word, pointing out everyday life.
 But this is a great important teaching Buddha mentions constantly in his life.